-This easy ginger cake is one of my favourite cake recipes, and made entirely from non-perishable store cupboard ingredients, so it’s both egg free, dairy free and vegan.
+This easy ginger cake is one of my favourite cake recipes, and made entirely from non-perishable store cupboard ingredients, so it is the ultimate free-from easy ginger cake – both egg free, dairy free and vegan, and also will work when made with gluten free flour.
 The recipe is very forgiving so you can vary quantities and really is a genuine bung it all in the food processor and whizz then bake recipe.

 Although delicious fresh from the oven the cake keeps well and actually improves with age, the top becomes wonderfully moist and sticky after a few days in a tin.
-It reminds me of shop ginger cake the texture is similar to the Lyle’s one in a green foil wrapper – but with fewer additives and more flavour.
+It reminds me of shop ginger cake the texture Mcvitie’s one in the dark red wrapper which I had as a child – but with fewer additives and more flavour.
 I far prefer baking using oil rather than fat as I think that it gives a far moister cake.

-For extra zing in the cake add a dash of chilli powder, I often add a handful of dried dates or figs for extra texture and flavour.
+For extra zing in for this vegan ginger cake add a dash of chilli powder, I often add a handful of dried dates or figs for extra texture and flavour.
 The seeds of the figs provide a slight popping crunch to the otherwise soft cake.
 If you do not have treacle, golden syrup, dark maple syrup or molasses would work well in its place.

 - ½ tsp bicarbonate of soda